Los Angeles Spinal Cord Injury Attorney

 - Partial: There is some function and feeling below the point of injury.
 The victim may be able to move one limb more than the other or have more sensation on one side than the other.

 Whether an injury is complete or partial may determine the outcome of the injury.
-Many individuals with partial spinal cord injury may experience significant recovery, while victims with complete spinal cord injury are often permanently paralyzed.
+Many individuals with partial spinal cord injury may experience significant recovery, while victims with complete spinal cord

 The Outcome of These Injuries